 Holiday Wine and Bites Party

-At this point in the holiday season you’ve probably attended your share of parties.
+At this point in the holiday season you’ve probably attended one or two holiday wine and bites party.
 Be strong, there are a few days left, and at least three more parties to go!

 We’ve planned some memorable wine tasting events this season.
 One of my favorites was a Holiday Wine and Bites Party I co-hosted with Heartfelt Catering.
 Instead of a traditional menu, Chef Cecelia Hamilton created small bites which I paired some unique wines.
 This party was so fun and fresh!
 Guests loved being able to try an array of different pairings.